feng-li/Distributed-Statistical-Computing/README.md

 #### Quick View

-You coud view all the notebooks in this repository via the [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/feng-li/Distributed-Statistical-Computing)
+You could view all the notebooks in this repository via the [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/feng-li/Distributed-Statistical-Computing)

 #### Run the demo locally
 Requirements to run the notebook interactively